New London play tells story of "Guantanamo Boy"

 UK THEATRE TACKLES THORNY THEMES

-Guantanamo Bay was set up following the September 11, 2001 attacks to hold individuals suspected of links to groups classified by the United States as terrorist organisations.
+Guantanamo Bay was set up following the September 11, 2001 attacks to hold individuals suspected of links to groups classified by the United States as terrorist organizations.

 The facility has been widely condemned amid allegations of torture and for holding detainees without trial.
 Three years ago U.S. President Barack Obama promised to close the camp, but it remains open with around 170 foreign captives.